AshesBeneath/Dasogl/README.md

 * Edited console output.
 ### Speaking List (speaklist)
 * Fetched from [its original repo by Harry Potter](https://github.com/fbef0102/L4D1-Competitive-Plugins/tree/master/SpeakingList)
-* Spectators can no longer see if someone in survivors or infected is speaking regardless of sv_alltalk value
+* Spectators can no longer see if someone from survivors or infected is speaking regardless of sv_alltalk value
 ### L4D2 Tank Rock Glow
 * Fetched from [its original AlliedModders page](https://forums.alliedmods.net/showthread.php?p=2675889)
-* Prevented survivors from seeing the glow
+* Prevented survivors from seeing the glow.
+(Thanks Marttt)